stolostron/multicloud-operators-channel/README.md

 ```
 - Check Channel operator log

-Normally, we care the reconcile trace.
+Normally, we care about the reconcile trace.
 For each flow, it should at least have a valid reconcile log for the deployable.

 ```shell
 % kubectl logs multicloud-operators-channel-f4fbbb9d9-6mcql